 We have estimated the fair value of our long-term debt instruments, where possible, using the net present value of the payments discounted at an interest rate that is consistent with money-market rates that would have been earned on our non-interest-bearing compensating balances, which is a Level 2 input.
-However, due to the unique structure of our 2010 financing agreement with entities affiliated with Deerfield Management Company L.P. ("Deerfield") and the current non-liquid market in structured notes, there is no practicable method to determine the fair value of this instrument.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cash Requirements" for details on the structure and terms of our 2010 financing with Deerfield.
-The estimated fair value of our outstanding debt, excluding our 2010 financing with Deerfield, was as follows (in thousands):
+However, due to the unique structure of our 2010 financing with entities affiliated with Deerfield Management Company L.P. ("Deerfield") and the current non-liquid market in structured notes, there is no practicable method to determine the fair value of this instrument.
+The fair value of our debt will fluctuate with movements of interest rates, increasing in periods of declining rates of interest, and declining in periods of increasing rates of interest.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Certain Factors Important to Understanding Our Financial Condition and Results of Operations-Deerfield Facility" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources-Cash Requirements" for details on the structure and terms of our 2010 financing with Deerfield.